|Miracle Fruit - Synsepalum dulcificum (Schumach. & Thonn.) Daniell|

 How is this fruit pollinated?
 Some references exist that say it is ‘self pollinated’ and I found none showing insect or animal pollination.
 The shape of the flower, and the fact that many of them face downwards, suggests gravity as a mechanism.
 18

-By seeds.
+By seed.
 Seeds should not be dried out before planting.

 When propagating miracle fruit, sow the seeds in a rich, well-drained medium, just barely covered, and water lightly every other day.
 Seeds generally come up in about eight to ten weeks, but grow slowly the first year, often being only two to three inches tall at the end of almost one year of growth.
 It really takes three to four years before the plants reach a height of more than fifteen to twenty inches, and then they start to grow more rapidly.